Puteraeaa/Puteraeaa/README.md

 <h1 align="center">Hi there, I'm Putera 👋</h1>

 <p align="center"><em>
-  ""Those who know, do.
-Those that understand, teach." — Aristotle"
+  ""Raise your words, not voice.
+It is rain that grows flowers, not thunder." — Rumi"
 </em></p>

 ---